 Computer systems that provide information through a public network must be subjected to vulnerability scanning.
 These systems must be scanned for vulnerabilities before being installed on the network and after any software or significant configuration changes have been made to the systems.
-Network components that are, or will be, part of the CCSNH network must be scanned for vulnerabilities when installed on the network and after any software or significant configuration changes have been made to the components.
+Network components that are, or will be, part of the CCSNH network must be scanned for vulnerabilities when installed on the network and after any software or significant configuration changes have been made to configuration changes have been made to the network and after any software or significant configuration changes have been made to the components.